JMSDOnline/vstacklet/docs/setup/vstacklet-server-stack.sh.md

 -  `-pma | --phpmyadmin` - install phpMyAdmin
 -  `-csf | --csf` - install CSF firewall
 -  `-sendmail | --sendmail` - install Sendmail
+-  `-sendmailP | --sendmail_port` - port to use for the Sendmail server
 -  `-wr | --web_root` - the web root directory to use for the server
 -  `-wp | --wordpress` - install WordPress
 -  `--reboot` - reboot the server after the installation